FIND(1) User Commands FIND(1)

 instead of a newline.

-True if the full path of the file matches pattern using
+-regex pattern True if the full path of the file matches

 regular expressions.

-True if the type of the file is c, where c is b, c, d,
+-type c True if the type of the file is

 special file, directory, door, plain file, symbolic